Written by Nikki Uglow...

 Crippled by indescribable pain, I searched the internet and found a report written by a relationship counsellor in the U.S. and sent it to my husband.
 He phoned this counsellor and within days we were on a plane to America to see him.
 That was the start of an amazing turnaround in our marriage.

-For the last seven and a half years, I have felt so loved and cherished that the affairs I discovered, mean absolutely nothing to me and I never even think about them now.
+For the last nearly nine years, I have felt so loved and cherished that the affairs I discovered mean absolutely nothing to me and I never even think about them now.

 That’s pretty amazing actually, considering the full extent of Pete’s infidelity and sex addiction and the depth of my feelings of worthlessness at the time.

-Overcoming infidelity wasn’t easy, but it was actually simple, once I felt unconditionally accepted and loved, and then trusted that all the advice I was being given would make me happier.
+Overcoming infidelity wasn’t easy, but it was actually simple, once I felt unconditionally accepted and loved, and then trusted that all the advice I was being given would make me happier, it did!

 We now coach individuals and couples, some of whom are still plagued by the same gut-wrenching pain, nightmares and painful images that I was, some 10 years or more after an affair.